imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Exchange2019-Single-Site-with-EnterprisePKI.md

 - Sub DNS Domain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )
 - Sub DNS BaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
 - Internal Domain.
-Enter a valid Internal Domain (Exmaple:  killerhomelab)
+Enter a valid Internal Domain (Example:  killerhomelab)
 - InternalTLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - External Domain.
-Enter a valid External Domain (Exmaple: killerhomelab)
+Enter a valid External Domain (Example: sub1.killerhomelab.
+Remove sub1. if you do not want a subdomain for the External domain)
 - ExternalTLD.
 Select a valid Top-Level Domain for your External Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)